Home Pet Care Spaying and Neutering Dogs: The Importance and Benefits of Sterilisation

 Should I spay or neuter my dog?

 Sometimes, it is the personal decision of the pet parent to get their dog neutered or spayed.
-Unless there is a law regarding the compulsory sterilisation of dogs in your area, it is completely up to you whether you want to get your pet fixed.
+Unless there is a law regarding the compulsory sterilization of dogs in your area, it is completely up to you whether you want to get your pet fixed.

 We can only give you the pros and cons of neutering and hope it helps you decide.